jasongaylord/JasonGaylord.com/_posts/2020/04/2020-04-24-setting-up-your-angular-environment.md

 If a version number is returned, NodeJS is installed.

-If you are using Chocolately, you can run the following command:
+If you are using Chocolatey, you can run the following command:

 ```shell
 choco install nodejs